 (4) Proceedings for the further offence are taken to have been commenced on the day on which the information for the further offence is laid or on an earlier day specified in the information for that purpose.

-(5) The penalty for the further offence is determined using the following formula —

-A x B = C

-where —

-A is 50 per centum (50%) of the amount specified in this Act to be the monetary penalty for the initial offence; and

-B is the number of days in the further offence period; and
+(5) The maximum penalty for the further offence is the penalty worked out by multiplying $50 by the number of days in the further offence period.

-C is the maximum penalty for the further offence.
+[Section 478 amended by No. 7 of 2016 s.
+175.]

 479. Civil remedies

 (1) If a co-operative, in making, guaranteeing or raising any loan or receiving any deposit, contravenes this Act or a rule of the co-operative, the civil rights and liabilities of the co-operative or any other person in respect of the recovery of the loan or deposit are not affected or prejudiced by the contravention, but the money becomes immediately payable.